kbohdanowicz/stay-hydrated-gui/README.md

 ## Default behaviour
 App starts minimized to tray on user system login.
 A sound cue plays every 15 minutes by default.
-User can add custom sounds to the sound list.
+Users can add custom sounds to the available sounds pool.

 #### Tray Menu
 ![TrayMenu](TrayMenu.png)